1garo/shortlink/README.md

 `curl -i http://localhost:3000/w2fSYEJ`

+or just use the URL on your favorite browser.

 The server will respond with an HTTP 302 Found status code and redirect you to the long URL associated with the short URL.

+## Load Balancer
+I choose `nginx` because I feel that is the most simple and effective (and the one that I have some xp).

+Load balancer configuration is always tricky, I created this [one](nginx.conf) with rate limit in mind but trying to not be so strict and remove the service capability of processing requests.

 ## Database
 The choice was to go with `mongodb` because it fits better our requirements of horizontal auto-scaling, with the possibility of using `shards` (way easier than SQL setup).